garysheng/faithwalk-os/why-i-follow-christ.md

-# Why I Believe in Christ
+# Why I Follow Christ
-*How a once atheist engineer discovered that experience, faith, and reason lead to the same Truth.*
+*How a once atheist engineer discovered that experience, faith, and reason lead to the same Truth—and why belief must become action.*

 ![Sermon](artworks/sermon.png)